-When we think of South Africa, Nelson Mandela’s strength and fight for freedom is what comes to mind.
-This contributed in making South Africa the nation that it is today.
+When we think of South Africa, Nelson Mandela’s strength and fight for freedom are what come to mind.
+This contributed to making South Africa the nation that it is today.

 But now we see South Africa becoming the nation killing their own neighbors.

 For those who do not know, the actual definition of xenophobia is “the intense fear or dislike of a person from another country.”